-In China, pet owners treat their animals much differently than in the United States.
+In East Asia, pet owners treat their animals much differently than in the United States.
 In the United States, we treat our pets as if they are our children, usually allowing them indoors and sleeping in nice, warm comfortable beds.

 An urgent message went out this morning of a beautiful German Shepherd being stolen: